 Phase 1 - Didactic Phase (Classroom)

 The program curriculum is based on the 1999 D.O.T.
-EMT-Paramedic curriculum and taught by Denver Health Emergency Department physicians.
+EMT-Paramedic curriculum and taught by some of the leading industry experts to include Denver Health Paramedics, Denver Health Physicians.

 There are two schedule formats for students to choose from: